dotlang/language/README.md

 4. There is another notation to create array literals which uses a function to generate elements.
 See lambda section for more information.
 5. You can use array name as a lambda and use chaining operator to read it's data (Example 9) for more information refer to operators and lambda sections.
 6. array is not a function.
 It acts like a function when reading or writing data.
+7. If you refer to an index outside array bounds, it will throw runtime error.

 ## Map